Project Description

 The Challenge

-It was essential to rapidly implement some form of scour protection to prevent particle detachment from a heavy downpour and to capture the inevitable run-off which would transport debris from the burnt surface down the moorside and into the reservoir where the contamination would put additional pressure on water processing facilities and pose a reduction in the quality of drinking water.
+It was essential to rapidly implement some form of scour protection to prevent particle detachment during a heavy downpour and to capture the inevitable run-off which would transport debris from the burnt surface down the moorside and into the reservoir, where the contamination would put additional pressure on water processing facilities and pose a reduction in the quality of drinking water.

-Rainwater impact on the silty fine grain surface could mobilise and erode very quickly forming rivulets of silt laden slurry which would flow directly into the reservoir.
-The solution had to be readily available, easy and quick to install, be eco-friendly and require little or no attention once vegetation has re-established.
+The solution had to be sustainable, readily available, easy and quick to install and require little or no attention once vegetation has re-established.
 A silt trap at the base of the slope was required as a final safety measure.

 The Solution